 To address our material weaknesses, we have implemented and continue to implement a remediation plan.
 We have added key personnel with requisite technical knowledge of public company accounting including a Director of SEC Reporting and Technical Accounting, a Director of Tax Accounting and Reporting and a Corporate Controller.
 We also hired an experienced Director of Internal Audit that reports directly to the audit committee of our board of directors.
 We hired a Chief Information Officer & Chief Data Officer and a Director of Information Technology to strengthen our information technology infrastructure.
 During 2021, we implemented Blackline's account reconciliation tool, and ensured segregation of duties for journal entries and account reconciliations.
 We have been formalizing documentation of accounting and IT policies and internal controls.
 In addition, a disclosure committee charter was established, and several training sessions related to internal controls and disclosure controls were provided.
-While we believe these efforts will improve our internal control over financial reporting, the implementation and validation of our remediation is ongoing and may not be sufficient to remediate these weaknesses or to avoid the identification of material weaknesses in the future, which could impair our ability to accurately and timely report our financial position, results of operations or cash flows, including our filing of quarterly or annual reports with the SEC.
+We continue to work to design and implement improvements and believe these efforts have improved our internal control over financial reporting.
+We are currently in the process of testing and validating the effectiveness of controls we have put in place to date, and will continue to design and implement future controls as we finalize our control assessment.
+The final results of our design, implementation and testing of controls may indicate that not all of the identified material weaknesses have been remediated as of December 31, 2022.
+Additionally, the changes made may not prevent the identification of material weaknesses in the future, which could impair our ability to accurately and timely report our financial position, results of operations or cash flows, including our filing of quarterly or annual reports with the SEC.